What is The McNair Scholars Program?

 What is a tax return transcript?

 A tax return transcript shows most line items from your tax return (Form 1040, 1040A or 1040EZ) as it was originally filed, including any accompanying forms and schedules.
 In most cases, your transcript includes all the information a lender or government agency needs.
-It does not show any changes you, your representative or we made after you filed.
+It does not show any changes you or your representative made after you filed.
 This document allows the McNair program to determine you or your family's taxable income and your eligibility for the program.
 More information about this document and how to order one can be found here.

 What if I am an independent student?